 If you don’t appreciate giving out your net habits to total strangers, then use this cool site.

 For more information, and to find out how you can incorporate Scroogle searches into your own browser, visit their website.
 You can access Scroogle or the SSL version at https://ssl.scroogle.org.
-If you learned something, please re-tweet and share on facebook.
+I would love to hear your thoughts below.